 Palmer Augustus Douglas Fielding represents the fourth generation of the Palmer family in the funeral service profession.
 He is the son of Lorin Peri Palmer and Frederick Augustus Fielding.
 He was educated at Heathwood Hall Episcopal School in Columbia, attended the University of Virginia in Charlottesville, and completed his mortuary training at the Gupton-Jones College of Mortuary Science in Atlanta.
 After successfully passing both national and state board examinations, he completed his dual apprenticeship at Palmer Memorial Chapel and is a fully licensed funeral director and embalmer.
 Palmer takes pride in providing the spectrum of care from the initial contact with families to the funeral service with compassion and professionalism.

 Vikki Laurence Palmer is the sibling of Lorin Peri Palmer and the daughter of Robert John Palmer and Theodis Parsons Palmer.
 Ms. Palmer is a proud graduate of Spelman College.
 Vikki relocated back to South Carolina, after her uncle E. Perry Palmer transitioned, to work in the family business and protect its legacy.
 Upon returning, she became the Director of Marketing and Social Media.
-She is presently Director of Finance for Palmer Memorial Chapel, Inc. Palmer Memorial Chapel is the halmark of integrity where excellence is the standard.
+She is presently CFO for Palmer Memorial Chapel, Inc. Palmer Memorial Chapel is the halmark of integrity where excellence is the standard.